kriszyp/lmdb-js/README.md

 dbLevel.get(id).then(...)
 ```

+## Benchmarks

+Benchmarking on Node 14.9, with 3.4Ghz i7-4770 Windows, a get operation, using JS numbers as a key, retrieving data from the database (random access), and decoding the data into a structured object with 10 properties (using default [MessagePack encoding](https://github.com/kriszyp/msgpackr)), can be done in about half a microsecond, or about 1,900,000/sec on a single thread.
+This is almost three times as fast as a single native `JSON.parse` call with the same object without any DB interaction!
+LMDB scales effortlessly across multiple processes or threads; over 6,000,000 operations/sec on the same 4/8 core computer by running across multiple threads (or 18,000,000 operations/sec with raw binary data).
+By running writes on a separate transactional thread, writing is extremely fast as well.
+With encoding the same objects, full encoding and writes can be performed at about 500,000 puts/second or 1,700,000 puts/second on multiple threads.

 ##### Build Options
 A few LMDB options are available at build time, and can be specified with options with `npm install` (which can be specified in your package.json install script):
 `npm install --use_robust=true`: This will enable LMDB's MDB_USE_ROBUST option, which uses robust semaphores/mutexes so that if you are using multiple processes, and one process dies in the middle of transaction, the OS will cleanup the semaphore/mutex, aborting the transaction and allowing other processes to run without hanging.
 There is a slight performance overhead, but this is recommended if you will be using multiple processes.